sictweb/bti425-2020/notes/knockout.md

 ### Editing "Employee" Data

-To see how we can use Knockout.js to implement a simple interface to edit existing "Employee" objects within our Teams API, open the **knockout-AJAX** Example located in the week3 folder.
+To see how we can use Knockout.js to implement a simple interface to edit existing "Employee" objects within our Teams API, open the **knockout-Ajax** Example located in the week 3 folder.
 We will walk through the solution together in class.

 <br>